tpassaura/project_me/README.md

+# Project_me

-# A Personal website portfolio using HTML, CSS and JavaScript
+A Personal website portfolio using HTML, CSS and JavaScript

  ## Technologies used
   - HTML